aptivate/inaspmaterials/README.rst

   self-study or by the presenter or facilitator of a training course.
 We provide them as PDF files, and HTML rendered by Github.

-Please submit comments on our website, or create issues, or fork and modify these resources on `Github <https://github.com/aptivate/inaspmaterials>`_, to help us improve them for future participants.
+Please submit comments on our website, or create `issues <https://github.com/aptivate/inaspmaterials/issues>`_, or fork and modify these resources on `Github <https://github.com/aptivate/inaspmaterials>`_, to help us improve them for future participants.
 Thank you!
 These materials are licensed as `CC-BY-SA <http://creativecommons.org/licenses/by-sa/3.0/>`_ and your contributions must be as well.